How To Find Redfish In A New Area (Crystal River Fishing Report)

-Even better news is that you don’t need waste time and money on live bait or having a store-full of lures on hand.
+The even better news is that you don’t need to waste time and money on live bait or having a store-full of lures on hand.

 Let me share with you some of my tips on finding (and catching) inshore fish in a new area based on a recent trip.

 Here’s what happened when I explored the unique fishery of Crystal River, FL earlier this month for my very first time…

 Crystal River Fishing Report